Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 The Real Numbers

-Here's what VMware costs at Broadcom's published MSRP (sourced from the r/vmware "Latest List Price?" thread, March 2025 — note that Broadcom frequently negotiates off MSRP for large accounts, so your actual renewal may differ):
+VMware pricing at Broadcom's published MSRP (sourced from the r/vmware "Latest List Price?" thread, March 2025 — Broadcom frequently negotiates off MSRP for large accounts, so actual renewal quotes may differ):

 | Product | Price | Status |